 The contrast between the two building elements emphasizes and illuminates the beauty of each.
 The design is respectful: it honors the building's industrial past, while emphasizing the Institute's contemporary mission.

-Equipped with surround-sound videoconferencing, broadcasting and simulcasting capabilities, as well as a THX sound system and professional theatrical lighting, CEIE’s flexible spaces can be reconfigured for multiple uses, including seminars, workshops, exhibits, public forums and cultural and social events.
+Equipped with professional conference capabilities, CEIE’s flexible spaces can be reconfigured for multiple uses, including seminars, workshops, exhibits, public forums and cultural and social events.

 Public outreach programming at Beacon Institute's CEIE includes: